 Horse Lake Road, trailhead, and trails open.

 This 1,500-acre reserve represents a critical piece of protected open lands in the Wenatchee Foothills.
 Wildlife can move from mountains to the valley.
 Mule deer will always find a winter haven here.
-People can hike for miles on trails that start right out the city’s back door.
+People can hike or bike for miles on trails that start right out the city’s back door.

 Length: 2.2 miles